smaileri/smaileri.github.io/index.md

 ### Calculate chairs in a hall project

 Based on a photo it determines how many seats in a cinema hall.
-In this project I used Roboflow to annotate som existing images, generated my own dataset and use YOLOv7 to locate chairs in form of circles.
+In this project I used Roboflow to annotate some existing images, generated my own dataset and used YOLOv7 to locate chairs in form of circles.

 <img src="images/cinema-chairs-photo.jpeg?raw=true"/>